wultra/powerauth-server/docs/PowerAuth-Server-1.1.0.md

 ## Multiple Callback Types

 Beside the callbacks that trigger on activation status change, we also support callbacks that are related to the operation status change.
 Therefore, we added a column that specifies the callback type.
-The default value that preserves the current behavior is `ACTIVATION_STATUS_CHANGE` (a callback related to an activation status change).
+The default value that preserves the current behavior is `ACTIVATION_STATUS_CHANGE` (a callback related to an activation status change), the new callback type for operation status change is `OPERATION_STATUS_CHANGE`.

 ### MySQL